pavan-kalyan/Folder-icon-changer/README.md

 # Folder-icon-changer
-Changing folder's icon with an icon downloaded from the internet using python 3.3 and bash. currently just experimenting and learning modules. modules being used
+Changing folder's icon with an icon downloaded from the internet(https://fanart.tv) using python 3.3 and system's shell(only linux so far). currently works with multiple tv shows.
+Modules being used:
 -BeautifulSoup
 -requests
--urlib
+-urllib
 -os